Miniature Armoured Fighting Vehicle Association

 c.
 Only current paid up Full Members will be entitled to vote in election of MAFVA Committee members and officers.

 d.
 A Returns Officer is appointed by the Committee, who will count received votes, and inform the membership at the Annual General Meeting as to who will be on the Committee.
+Successful candidates will be notified at least one week before the AGM to facilitate transfer of responsibilities between retiring and new officers at the AGM.

 6. Annual General Meeting.